Videniškiai: Education

 From the 17th century, the village had a school maintained by the church and monastery.
 The school had 20 students in 1770 and 48 students (11 nobles, 18 townspeople, and 19 peasants) in 1781.
 A year later, the number of students dropped to 17 (4 nobles, 7 townspeople, and 6 peasants).
 A small extension was added to the monastery in 1790 to house the school.
 In 1896, Žemaičių ir Lietuvos apžvalga reported that the village had a Russian primary school.
 In 1907, a new wooden school building was constructed.
 In 1949, the former monastery was transformed into a seven-year school.
 An extension was built in 1958 and the school relocated to a brand new building in 1971–1972.
 In 1966–1999, the school was a high school.
 At first reduced to a ten-year school, it became a branch of a primary school in Molėtai in 2013.
 The branch was closed in 2018.
 The renovated former school building will be used by a community center, library, and office of the eldership.

 Heritage

 Castle

 According to a story recorded by Maciej Stryjkowski, Duke Daumantas (later confused with historical Daumantas of Pskov), son of Vidas from the legendary Palemonid dynasty, built a castle near Videniškiai.
 Historians attempted to identify it with the fortified Baltadvaris Castle located about 2 km west of Videniškiai.
 However, archaeological excavations disproved the notion.
-It is likely built by Matas Giedraitis, Court Marshall of Lithuania, or his son Marcin, Voivode of Mstsislaw, in the mid-16th century.
+It was likely built by Matas Giedraitis, Court Marshall of Lithuania, or his son Marcin, Voivode of Mstsislaw, in the mid-16th century.
 It was known as Mūriniai Videniškiai (Brick Videniškiai) and later as Baltadvaris (White Manor).

+The castle was mortgaged to cover the family's debts in 1630.
+In mid-17th century, the castle lost its strategic importance and became a residential manor.
+Surviving descriptions mention the main residential building with a splendid "golden" hall and a Renaissance garden.
+However, the castle was increasingly neglected and gradually fell into ruins.
+It was gifted to the Congregation of the Mission based in Vilnius in 1695.
+The congregation did not turn the castle into a monastery, but used it to provide financial support to the monastery in Vilnius.
+Today, walls of the main castle barn and eastern gates, together with foundations and cellars, have survived.